Sydney Conservatorium of Music: Expansion and reforms

-Building description
+Greenway Building

-The Conservatorium of Music is a large building designed in the Early Colonial Gothick Picturesque style.
-Located on the western edge of the Royal Botanic Gardens, the building was originally designed to be the stables for the new Government House that Governor Macquarie hoped to be the stables for the new Government House that Macquarie hoped but did not succeed in building.
+The Conservatorium of Music is a large building designed in the Early Colonial Gothic Picturesque style.
+Located on the western edge of the Royal Botanic Gardens, the building was originally designed to be the stables for the new Government House that Governor Macquarie hoped for but did not succeed in building.
 The stables were designed by Francis Greenway who was appointed as civil architect on 30 March 1816.
-Greenway may have taken some of his Gothic inspiration from his time working with John Nash in England, or from direction from Elizabeth Macquarie.
-Elizabeth's cousin had been an English pioneer of the Gothic Revival design and his work influenced her husband Governor Macquarie in his attempts to give the young colony some order and style.
+Greenway may have taken some of his Gothic inspiration from his time working with John Nash in England, or from direction from Elizabeth Macquarie, who was well versed in architecture.
+Elizabeth's cousin too had been an English pioneer of the Gothic Revival design and his work influenced her husband Governor Macquarie in his attempts to give the young colony some order and style.

 The stables were designed as a castellated fort.
 As part of Macquarie's scheme was to transform Sydney into an attractive city, the stables were intended as part of a picturesque landscape suitable for a gentleman's residence that Macquarie envisaged around the Government House he wished to build.
 The construction is of masonry with a sandstone base below rendered walls.
 Squat towers mark the corners of the complex and divide the main elevation to mark the main entries to the building.
-The external walls are parapeted with battlement parapets.
+The external walls are parapeted with battlements.
 The parapets to the towers have stylised machicolations below the cornice.

 Entries are through wide pointed arch openings on the north and south sides.
 Ground floor windows are pairs of three pane casement sashes below a topflight.
 Label moulds frame the top of the ground floor window openings.
 The first floor has smaller single sash windows, most directly below the cornice mouldings.
 Small single sash windows are in the towers.
 Some windows, probably the original and reconstructed windows have sandstone reveals and margins.
 Others have rendered reveals and margins.
 Some original sandstone reveals survive, primarily on the east side.
 The main entries to the former stables have pointed arch openings.